jiasong18/Ant-Media-Server-Wiki/Conference-Call.md

 >   * Server notifications about new stream joined/leaved
 -->

 In this documentation, we're going to explain simply how to implement WebRTC Video Conference call with JavaScript SDK.
 There is already a working demo for this.
-You can check it out in advance.
+You can try it in the following url.
+Please remember that _WebRTC Video Conference is available in Enterprise Edition._
 ````
 https://domain-name.com:5443/LiveApp/conference.html
 ````
-File is located `/usr/local/antmedia/webapps/LiveApp/conference.html`
+`conference.html` is located under `/usr/local/antmedia/webapps/LiveApp/` directory.

-> WebRTC Video Conference is available in Enterprise Edition.

 Let’s proceed step by step about how to implement Conference Call.
 Before starting implementation, make sure that you've installed SSL to your Ant Media Server Enterprise Edition.
 If you haven’t got any domain for your Ant Media Server, you can get a free domain in [Freenom](https://www.freenom.com/).